gloveboxes/Track-CO2-levels-in-your-workspace-to-improve-health-wellbeing-and-productivity/README.md

 |---|---|
 |![](resources/grumpy.png)| ![](resources/co2-ppm-chart.jpg) |

-**Follow** me on **Twitter** [@dglover](https://twitter.com/dglover)

 ---

 ## Are CO2 levels making you grumpy, sleepy, or sad

 Working from home it is easy to close the door to shut out the noise of everyday life while we get on with work.
-Carbon dioxide is a byproduct of our breathing and closing the door can mean Carbon Dioxide (CO2) is building up in our workspaces impacting our wellbeing, concentration, and productivity levels.
+Closing the door can lead to a build up of CO2 gas, a byproduct of our breathing, which can impact our wellbeing, concentration, and productivity levels.

-For the science, then check out [The importance of Indoor Air Quality (IAQ) for Business Performance and Wellbeing](https://iotfactory.eu/the-importance-of-indoor-air-quality-iaq-for-business-performance-and-wellbeing/).
+For the science, check out [The importance of Indoor Air Quality (IAQ) for Business Performance and Wellbeing](https://iotfactory.eu/the-importance-of-indoor-air-quality-iaq-for-business-performance-and-wellbeing/).

 The problem is we can't see or smell Carbon Dioxide, it just keeps building up and we have no way of knowing it is happening other than getting tired or a headache.
 So with that in mind, I figured it was the Internet of Things to the rescue!